 A big bouquet of them cut and arranged on a table is pure bliss!
-Yes, hydrangeas are one of the best loved flowers around!
+Yes, hydrangeas are one of the best-loved flowers around!
 But like many things, these dramatic beauties can be a little bit of a diva!
 Cut hydrangeas wilt quickly when brought into the house.
 And there is nothing pretty about droopy hydrangeas!

 Cutting hydrangeas during their growing season is far different than cutting them at the end of their season when they are papery and really don’t need water to stay beautiful.
-Here are a few great tips for having fresh cut hydrangeas in your home all summer long!
+Here are a few great tips for having fresh-cut hydrangeas in your home all summer long!

 Cut hydrangeas in the morning and choose only the most mature blooms.
 They will look a little more papery than others.

-I break this rule often… and I shouldn’t!
-The leaves are big water drinkers and will steal it from the blooms.
+I break this rule often, and I shouldn’t!
+The leaves are big water drinkers and will steal moisture from the blooms.
 At least, strip off most of the leaves.
 Those that are below the water line should absolutely be removed!

-Cut the hydrangeas stems to the desired length.
+Cut the hydrangea stems to the desired length.
 Smash the very bottom of them to allow more water to travel up the stems and feed the blooms.
 I use a wooden meat mallet to crush the ends of the hydrangeas I bring inside.

 There is some controversy about smashing the ends of hydrangeas.
 I find it does work well if I use the boiling water method.
+See below.

 Yes, boiling water!
 Hydrangeas produce a “sap” that clogs their stems and blocks water from traveling up it to those gorgeous blooms.
 The boiling water helps to do away with the sap.

 Then recut and place the stems into boiling water and then back into a vase of fresh water.
-They should revive in a couple of hours and live another day or two.
+They should revive in a couple of hours and live another day or two or three.

 It takes a little extra care to have a big beautiful bouquet of hydrangeas gracing your home, but it is so worth it!